Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

     c)  Law courses taught by the University of Law;
     d)  National Defense and Security Education courses are taught by the National Defense and Security Education Center;
-    d) Physical
-        Education courses are taught by the Physical Education and Sports Center;
+    e)  Physical Education courses are taught by the Physical Education and Sports Center;
-    e)  Basic computer science courses are taught by the University of Technology and the University of Natural Sciences, except for units with training majors in computer science/information technology;
+    f)  Basic computer science courses are taught by the University of Technology and the University of Natural Sciences, except for units with training majors in computer science/information technology;
-    f)  The training unit develops the program and organizes teaching, or the Center for Human Resources Forecasting and Development takes the lead in developing the program, submits it to Hanoi National University for consideration, approval, promulgation,
+    g)  Supplementary skills courses are developed and organised by the training unit, or the Center for Human Resources Forecasting and Development acts as the focal point to develop the programme, submit it to Vietnam National University, Hanoi for review, approval, and promulgation, and assign implementation;
-        and assigns the task of organizing and implementing it;
-    g)  The remaining courses are taught by the course management unit.
+    h)  The remaining courses are taught by the unit managing the course.

 ### Article 3.
 Principles of ensuring educational quality and effectiveness